});

 Secure and Productive: The Power of AI for Small Businesses

-Most organisations now understand that AI isn’t a sentient system poised to take over the world—it’s an invaluable business tool.
-AI for small businesses has become a game-changer, helping teams automate repetitive tasks, analyse data faster, and make better decisions.
-However, while AI boosts productivity, it also raises new concerns around data privacy, security, and cyber risk.
+Most organisations now understand that AI isn’t a sentient system poised to take over the world—it’s a powerful business tool.
+For small businesses, AI has become a game-changer, helping teams automate repetitive tasks, analyse data faster, and make smarter decisions.

-The Rise of AI for Small Businesses
+The Rise of AI in Small Businesses

 AI is no longer reserved for large enterprises.
-Cloud-based systems, automation tools, and machine learning APIs have made AI for small businesses accessible and affordable.
-Today, even smaller organisations rely on AI to enhance operations in areas such as:
+Cloud platforms, automation tools, and machine learning APIs have made it accessible and affordable for organisations of all sizes.

-• Email and meeting scheduling
+• Email and calendar management

 • Customer service automation